Page last updated: 29/04/22

 5. A Speculative Observation

-The belief that Sir Thomas’s garden design placed two garden features 20 ‘pooles’ away from the ‘lodge’ centre could be taken a step further.
-Was it be his intention to have other features constructed around the Bield on that same radius?
+The belief that Sir Thomas’s garden design placed two garden features 20 ‘pooles’ away from the ‘Lodge’ centre could be taken a step further.
+Was it to be his intention to have other features constructed around the Bield on that same radius?

 To see if any evidence appears on the ‘Luft image’ at this distance, a 20 ‘poole’ circle centred on the Bield was draw (using a dashed black line) on the map.
 See FIG 20.

 Looking at the image, there appears to be nothing obvious to support that idea, but it is interesting that the circle just touches the S/E and S/W corners of the parterre.